ucsb-bren/ESM296-3W-2016/index.md

 - presentation: 20 min (incl.
 5 min for questions)
 - paper: 5 pages

-The "live" paper will live on your class group website, rendered from Rmarkdown to HTML, possibly containing interactive elements.
+The "live" paper will live on your class group website <org>.github.io, to be rendered from Rmarkdown to HTML, and contain the following headers:

 - **Introduction**
   Introduce your topic, providing specific scientific questions and problem statements.